modular/modular/KGEN/docs/index.md

 Note that we do *not* support dynamic shapes or dtypes for the `!meta.scalar` or `!meta.simd` types.
-These may be *parameterized* with arithmetic that determines the vector length or element, but it may not be dynamic (i.e., there is no `?` allowed) - parameters are always resolved to static values as part of the code generation process.
+These may be *parameterized* with arithmetic that determines the vector length or element, but it may not be dynamic (that is, there is no `?` allowed) - parameters are always resolved to static values as part of the code generation process.
 This is because these are register-equivalent types, not memory-equivalent